 In other schemes there are legitimate investments but large portions of investor capital are wrongfully diverted to the Ponzi schemer causing the investors to be deprived of their full investment.
 In addition, the value of the investor’s securities are often manipulated and inflated by the Ponzi schemer in order to lull the investor into a false sense of security.
 Finally, there are schemes where a series of investments are represented as being wholly separate investment vehicles.
 However, the funds for all of the investment vehicles are commingled and loaned between the entities as needed in order for the Ponzi schemer to continue the wrongful investment activity.

 Unfortunately for defrauded investors, Ponzi scheme cases are often the most difficult cases for an investor to recover their losses.
 In some cases, third parties such as brokerage firms, clearing firms, and banks can successfully be held liable for the Ponzi schemer’s wrongful conduct.
-These parties may be held responsible as a party either responsible for supervising the Ponzi shcemer’s conduct or for their participation and material assistance in the perpetration of the Ponzi scheme.
-However, without a viable defendant to pursue it is often extremely difficult to collect on a favorable award.
-Many clients are shocked to learn on initial interviews that brokerage firms and advisors are not required to carry insurance to protect against claims of misconduct.
+These parties may be held responsible as a party either responsible for supervising the Ponzi schemer’s conduct or for their participation and material assistance in the perpetration of the Ponzi scheme.

+Avoiding Ponzi schemes is very difficult and once you have been a victim of a Ponzi scheme, you will need legal counsel.
 Many victims of Ponzi schemes either fail to seek out legal counsel because they are either embarrassed of having being taken advantage of or believe that securities regulators are working to return investors’ money.
 However, a study of 75 cases handled by the Securities and Exchange Commission (SEC) involving the recovery of $4.8 billion in fines from 2002 through 2005 revealed that only about 1% of the proceeds were returned to investors.
 Therefore, counting on regulators to help you recover your losses is often not a realistic strategy.

 Only a securities attorney can help your to evaluate possible avenues to recover Ponzi scheme related losses.
 Our consultations are free and we are only compensated if we are able to successfully recover on your behalf.